vippsas/vipps-login-api/vipps-login-api-postman-guide.md

 # Login API extended Postman guide

+This is a guide for the using the Login API with Postman.
+Use the Login API to confirm your identity through the log-in process.

+This is an extension of the [Login API quick start guide](vipps-login-api-quick-start.md) which shows the recommended flow in both Postman and curl.

 **Please note:** Postman is discontinuing their offline version.
 Use only your test keys and delete them after testing.
 Ensure that your company allows for cloud use before continuing.

-This is a postman guide for the using the Login API with Postman.
-Use the Login API to confirm your identity through the log-in process.

-This is an extension of the [Login API quick start guide](vipps-login-api-quick-start.md) which shows the recommended flow in both Postman and curl.

 ## Prerequisites

 You must have already signed up as an organization with Vipps MobilePay and have your test credentials from the merchant portal, as described in the [Getting started guide](https://developer.vippsmobilepay.com/docs/getting-started).

 Your test sales unit must be set up for using login.
 See [How to set up login on your sales unit](https://developer.vippsmobilepay.com/docs/developer-resources/portal#how-to-setup-login-on-your-sales-unit).